 Authorization requirements and procedures are set out in the Guideline on Application for Authorization to Carry on Insurance Business in or from Hong Kong (GL5).
 Authorization to carry on insurance business in or from Hong Kong will only be granted to those insurers who meet the authorization requirements stipulated under sections 8(2) and 8(3) of the IO.

-The IO requires that any person who is a director or controller of an insurer must be “fit and proper” to hold such position.
-Prior approval of the IA is required under sections 13A or 13B for the appointment of certain controllers, including the chief executive of an insurer.
+For applicant company, the IO requires that any person who is a director or controller of an insurer must be “fit and proper” to hold such position.
 In applying the fit and proper test, the IA will take into account, among other things, the character, qualifications and experience of the directors or controllers of the applicant company.

-To enhance transparency of this regulatory requirement, a Guideline on “Fit and Proper” Criteria under the Insurance Ordinance (Cap.41) (“GL4”) was issued by the IA for information.
+To enhance transparency of this regulatory requirement, a Guideline on “Fit and Proper” Criteria in relation to Authorized Insurers under the Insurance Ordinance (Cap.41) (“GL4”) was issued by the IA.
 GL4 sets out those factors that the IA will take into account in administering the said requirement.

 The IO requires that adequate arrangements are in force, or will be made, for the reinsurance of risks of those classes of insurance which are to be carried on by the insurer.
 The IA has issued a Guideline on Reinsurance (GL17) which sets out the general guiding principles of the IA in assessing the adequacy of the reinsurance arrangements of an insurer.